How to Add Structured Data to Your Website

 elseif (is_single() && !is_paged()) { echo ' itemscope itemtype="https://schema.org/Blog"'; }

-The above example taken from my own WordPress Theme, and that’s just the beginning of < html > as you can see, adding Structured Data Markup can be quite complex even for me, and I am also a fully qualified Web Developer who is skilled in PHP, Javascript, WordPress and Google Structured Data Guidelines.
+As you can see, adding Structured Data Markup can be quite complex for website owners but just because its difficult doesn’t mean you shouldn’t seek out the services of a fully qualified Web Developer who is skilled in PHP, JavaScript, WordPress and Google Structured Data Guidelines.

 Video Showing Advanced Techniques for Adding Structured Data to Web Sites Built on WordPress CMS